Notes on the Geography of Sri Lanka: Town and Country

 Pictures taken along the way from Colombo to Anuradhapura.

-We're doing this by road, but once there was a railroad north to Jaffna.
-The southern part of the line is still there, with some bridges worthy of heritage status.
+We're doing this by road, but once there is also a railroad north to Jaffna.
+Some of its bridges are worthy of heritage status.

 We've slowed down at Katupota, a few miles west of Kurunegala.
 Why all the people?